June 10 (pre-tour) Alphen aan den Rijn

 During two days in the Emmental region, there’s so much to do and see!
 Visit Langnau Mennonite Cemetary to see familiar names, and gain a better understanding of local history during a visit to the cultural museum.
 Tour the church at Erlenbach in the Simmental where Jakob Amman was baptized as an infant in 1644.
 Take a cable car up the Stockhorn mountain for fabulous panoramic scenic views.
 Visit Trachselwald Castle, a fortress once used to imprison Anabaptists.
 See the historic Reformed church at Würzbrunnen which has an abundance of Anabaptist stories.
 At a cemetery and Reformed church in Steffisburg, learn about connections with the Amish.
 Visit the 12th-century Thun Castle and the picturesque municipalities of Schangnau and Eggiwil.

 Zürich and its surrounding area are central to the story of how the Anabaptist movement began.
 Over two days in this region, become familiar with the earliest days of Anabaptism.
-Take a wagon ride up the Anabaptist climb (Täuferstieg) near Schleitheim where the first Anabaptist confession was forged in 1527.
-Reflect at a unique monument placed in 2004 by Reformed Church leaders as an act of repentance and reconciliation between Anabaptists and their former persecutors.
+Visit the Ballenberg Open Air Museum, which displays traditional buildings and architecture from all over the country.
 Spend time in the old city of Zürich for an Anabaptist walking tour of sites related to the birth of Anabaptism in 1525.
+Enjoy lunch at the Rhine Falls.
 Visit a former secret worship site, the Anabaptist Cave at Bäretswil, for worship and reflection.
 Continue visiting other relevant sites as time allows.

 Travel to Innsbruck, Austria.
 Visit Hutter park to learn about Jacob Hutter and the oppression of Anabaptists in Austria.
 See the site of Jacob Hutter’s execution in the shadow of the Golden Roof.
 Enjoy lunch and apple strudel on the famous Maria Theresien Strasse, followed by free time to get to know Innsbruck for yourself.
 Tonight, attend a Tyrolean folk show to experience authentic local music, dancing, and more.